KaiHuaDou/EasyBrowserAdvanced/docs/README.en-US.md

 2. Clean interface, no ads, no plug-ins
 3. Portable version, no installation required, data and applications are stored in the same location
 4. Fast startup
-5. Support Flash, you can run Flash without installing any Flash plug-ins

 ## Running dependencies